networktocode/schema-enforcer/README.md

   - "dns_servers"
 ```

-> Note: The cat of the schema definitil file may be a little scary if you haven't seen JSONSchema before.
+> Note: The cat of the schema definition file may be a little scary if you haven't seen JSONSchema before.
 Don't worry too much if it is difficult to parse right now.
 The important thing to note is that this file contains a schema definition to which the structured data in the files `chi-beijing-rt1/dns.yml` and `eng-london-rt1/dns.yml` should adhere.

 ### Basic usage